Achi people: Kabracán (earthquake)

-The atzij say that the Dios Mundo is supported by four giant men, who when they get tired of holding it all up ("de sostenerlo a tuto"), change their position, and that is when earthquakes are generated.
+The atzij say that the Dios Mundo is supported by four giant men, who when they get tired of holding it all up ("de sostenerlo a todo"), change their position, and that is when earthquakes are generated.

 For this reason, earthquakes are called cabracanes in the region.
 It is also said that "as soon as the quake starts, the women must make 'tur tur' like they do when they call the hens." ("en cuanto empieza a temblar, las mujeres deben hacer 'tur tur' como cuando llaman a las gallinas.")
 They do this so that Kabracán does not take the heart of the corn, because it is the blood of the inhabitants of Baja Verapaz.

 A variant of this legend is known in San Jerónimo as "Sipac and the Three Spirits of Corn" ("Sipac y los Tres Espíritus del Maíz") and in Purulhá as "Sipac, The Powerful" ("Sipac, El Poderoso").

 In San Miguel Chicaj, there is a legend that tells of the struggle between the snake, the angel of lightning, and the spirit of corn.